Terence Vancooten: Stevenage

 Vancooten scored his first goal in senior club football in Stevenage's 3–0 victory against Wycombe Wanderers in the EFL Trophy on 20 September 2022.
 A regular in central defence under manager Steve Evans during the first half of the 2022–23 season, Vancooten sustained a hamstring injury during Stevenage's FA Cup fourth round tie against Stoke City on 21 January 2023, restricting him to three further appearances throughout the remainder of the season.
 He returned to the first team in April 2023 and made 38 appearances in all competitions that season as Stevenage earned promotion into League One after finishing in second place in League Two.
 Out of contract at the end of the 2022–23 season, Vancooten signed a new two-year contract extension with the club on 15 June 2023.
 He made 38 appearances and scored twice during the 2023–24 season.
 At the end of the season, Stevenage chairman Phil Wallace stated that Vancooten had rejected an improved contract offer and indicated his intention to leave upon the expiry of his deal.
 Vancooten made 214 appearances during his seven years at the club.

 Burton Albion

 Vancooten signed for League One club Burton Albion for a "significant undisclosed fee" on 25 July 2024.
 He made his debut for Burton in the club's opening match of the 2024–25 season, a 3–2 home defeat to Lincoln City.
 Vancooten was sent off three times during the season, including against former club Stevenage in a 1–0 victory.
 He scored his first goal for the club in a 2–0 away victory at Shrewsbury Town on 15 March 2025.
 Following that match, he did not feature again, with manager Gary Bowyer stating he sustained an injury that would keep him out for the remainder of the season.
 Vancooten made 34 appearances and scored once in his debut season as Burton avoided relegation following an improved second half of the season.
+After reopening the wound that ended his previous season, Vancooten missed the opening three months of the 2025–26 campaign.
+He returned in November 2025 and made 23 appearances that season, scoring once.

+Return to Stevenage

+Vancooten rejoined Stevenage for an undisclosed fee on 25 July 2026, signing a two-year contract with an option for a further year.